What Is a Service Voucher?

 4. Write Down Any Necessary Conditions or Policies

-This is very important in ensuring that users of the vouchers will follow the guidelines for availing the service offered.
+This is very important in ensuring that users of the vouchers will follow the guidelines or terms and conditions for availing the service offered.
 A few good examples of things that you can write down would be the locations in which the voucher can be used, whether or not they are non-transferable, or if they can or cannot be converted to cash.

 5. Show the Company Responsible for Issuing the Voucher